Tony Curtis Says Thank You, Jack Lemmon Gets a Pie in the Face, & Tony and Natalie Wood Almost Light Each Other On Fire! It's The Great Race.

 Natalie's Dream Fulfilled

-If you’re familiar with the life of Natalie Wood however, you know that things did turn around for her: Natalie’s dreams of motherhood came true, and she would revel in her role as a loving and dedicated mother to two amazing daughters, Natasha and Katie.
-Natalie would even remarry Robert Wagner in 1972, and the two would spend nearly a decade together happily married before Natalie’s untimely death.
+As low as Natalie felt at the time, things did turn around for her: Natalie’s dreams of motherhood came true, and she reveled in her role as a loving and dedicated mother to two amazing daughters, Natasha and Katie.
+Natalie would even remarry Robert Wagner in 1972, and the two spent nearly a decade together happily married before Natalie’s untimely death.

 The Great Race: Not Such a Great Failure

-While it’s true that The Great Race didn’t turn a profit on its release, it’s most certainly not true that it failed miserably: in reality, The Great Race just about broke even, bringing in $11.4 million at the box office, and it ranked as the fifth highest grossing film of 1965.
+With its $12 million production cost, The Great Race didn’t turn a profit.
+But nor was it a dismal failure.
+The Great Race just about broke even, bringing in $11.4 million at the box office, and ranked as the fifth highest grossing film of 1965.

 As Tony Curtis points out,